CP1401/Practicals/prac_01/README.md

 ```

 **Before you finish** with this file, "uncomment" your previous code for all programs.
-Leave the comments for headings, but return the rest of the code back to normal.
+Leave the actual comments for headings, but return the rest of the code back to normal.
 To do this, select the lines of code and press `Ctrl+/` for each program.

 # Practice and Extension